Go-zen-chu/SuccinctBitVector/README.md

 SuccinctBitVector
 =================

-SuccinctBitVector class written with C#
+SuccinctBitVector class written in C#.

+To write this code I learned most of the things about SuccinctBitVector from [this site](http://d.hatena.ne.jp/echizen_tm/20110811/1313083180).

+Thank you very much.